nasa/Transform-to-Open-Science-Book/Open_Science_Cookbook/Your_Organizations_Open_Science_Journey.md

 * Promoting innovative approaches for open science at different stages of the scientific process
 * Promoting  international  and  multistakeholder  cooperation  in  the  context  of  open  science, and in view of reducing digital and knowledge gaps

+Not sure where these investments need to be made?
+Section 2 of this guide has some questions to consider.

 UNESCO also [provided guidance](https://en.unesco.org/science-sustainable-future/open-science/recommendation) to consider “the development of a monitoring framework with qualitative and quantitative indicators, within national strategic plans and shared at the international level, with objectives and actions in the short, medium and long term for the implementation of the present.”

-**Getting Started**

-The US federal government has [taken steps ](https://github.com/nasa/Transform-to-Open-Science/tree/main/docs/Area4_Moving_To_Openness/Open_Timeline.md)towards mandating the open sharing of publications and data produced by US government funding.
-Additionally, there are several [global policies](https://github.com/nasa/Transform-to-Open-Science/tree/main/docs/Area4_Moving_To_Openness/global_policies.md) supporting the move to open science.
-Organizations should begin by examining their own publication and data management policies and frameworks to ensure that they complement these.
-In some cases, organizations may need to provide greater detail or guidance than what exists in federal documents, to account for the needs and practices of a particular community or scientific field.

-To develop policies which truly advance open science, we recommend the following:
-* In addition to examining the relevant [US Federal guidance](https://github.com/nasa/Transform-to-Open-Science/tree/main/docs/Area4_Moving_To_Openness/Open_Timeline.md) and [global guidance](https://github.com/nasa/Transform-to-Open-Science/tree/main/docs/Area4_Moving_To_Openness/global_policies.md), organizations should examine the practices of the most popular journals or publication venues for the researchers of their organization.
-Any conflicting guidance should be noted, and addressed in the frameworks created for your organization.
-* The TOPS definition of open science includes opening data, software, results and methods; in addition to committing to principles of transparency, accessibility, inclusivity and reproducibility.
-Consider committing to a definition of open science at your organization, and build policies and frameworks that support it.
-* Be sure to include your organization’s researchers and scientists in the process of creating new policies; hold listening sessions, town halls, or office hours in which those most affected by these policies can provide feedback, and perhaps reveal barriers to their adoption.

-**What's Next?**

 Once an ‘open science plan’ is developed, ideally it is shared publicly along with a dashboard that shows progress with clearly defined metrics.
-Some example activities that could be a part of that plan are:
+Here are some example activities that could be a part of that plan, sorted by type of organization:
 * **Science Associations:** Designate 1 day of annual meetings to focus on open science education.
 This could include workshops, tutorials, and showcases, and should aim to represent all the aspects of participating in and contributing to open science.
 This would reach a large percentage of the scientific community and create an urgency around learning to use these new tools to conduct research.
 Advance ability to publish software research notebooks alongside research results.
 Create open science awards and include open science activities in criteria for existing honors where possible.
 Allow award nominations to include teams.
 * **Federal Agencies:** Designate 1 day each month to advance open science practices.
 Remove bureaucratic barriers to open science, incentivise open science activities, and provide training opportunities for learning open science tools.
 Update agency evaluation and promotion criteria and guidelines to better enable participation in open science.
 Set agency workforce training goals aligned with doing open science and learning the tools to work collaboratively and openly.
 * **Institutions:** Update evaluation and promotion criteria to include recognition of open science activities.
 Incorporate open science best practices into graduate and undergraduate curricula.
 Update intellectual property guidelines to align with open initiatives.
 Develop open science cohorts within departments to support the move towards openness.
 Develop open science practices and encourage the use of collaborative cloud computing environments for research.

-### Discuss Your Policies and Practices
+## Section 2: Holding Discussions on Open Science

 It can be a bit difficult to know when to begin when you are updating existing operating procedures to include open science.
-Using the sources we cite below, we put together a list of "food for thought" questions to discuss with leaders, colleagues, and stakeholders
+Using the sources we cite below, we put together a list of "food for thought" questions to discuss as an organization.

-#### Discuss: Research and Data Products
+## Discussing Research and Data Products
 * Consider the data held in trust by your organization.
     * Where can researchers find your data?
 What is your process/method for releasing data?
 Can portions of it be anonymized such that it can be shared?
 Is the process for requesting access to your data clear?
 How fast is the data request process and how often do you go through the process of releasing data?
 Does your organization have practices around pre-registration and archiving?
 Are these practices well-known and front-of-mind?
     * [Registry of Research Data Repositories](https://www.re3data.org/) is an example site for finding open databases